 2019 ERP Trends

 2019 ERP trends and digital transformation strategies can take many shapes.
 However, an ERP solution may exist as the most powerful tool to empower businesses.
-These systems unify people, processes, and resources within a single environment, more importantly, one that provides a single source of the truth (read data).
+These systems unify people, processes, and resources within a single environment, more importantly, one that provides a single source of truth (read data).
 With a modern ERP system in place, you can inject renewed vigor and capability into once disparate, siloed systems and departments within your organization.
-The ERP landscape is one that is changing constantly alongside new and emerging technologies.
+The ERP landscape is changing constantly alongside new and emerging technologies.
 Businesses are increasingly leveraging these technologies as they become more attainable than they have been in the past.
 New deployment methods also enable smaller organizations to do more with less.
 You can download a free PDF guide of the most essential ERP selection strategies, here.

 Here are just some of the 2019 ERP trends we expect to see take shape over the next year.

 Cybersecurity has long been brushed aside as a buzzword but, with ransomware and bad actors abound, it is a topic taking up more and more meeting time among IT professionals and C-suite executives.
 Maintaining systems is another topic that often gets put on the back burner, as businesses find a system that works for them and effectively ride it until the wheels fall off in many cases. however, failing to maintain modern infrastructure for critical systems is setting oneself up for disaster in the long run.